 - Baggio, De Angeli, San Siro: located in the western part of the city, it is the most extended area, including a large number of parks as well as the ‘Giuseppe Meazza’ stadium, better known as “San Siro”.

 - Fiera, Quartiere Gallaratese, Quarto Oggiaro: it is the most populous of Milan’s districts, located northwest of the city centre.

 - Stazione Garibaldi, Niguarda: this area corresponds to the northern part of the metropolis.
 The Biccoca University, the North Milan Park, the business centre and the Porta Garibaldi station are the “symbols” of this part of the city.

 Arletti&Partners can support you in every phase of your house search, from the temporary accommodation to the lease contract negotiation and signature until the house delivery.

-3. Best places to visit
+3. Best places to visit in Milan

 Among the main attractions offered by the city, you may be interested in visiting the following: